Guide to Whitewater Ski Resort

 Expert

-Almost 55% of theterrain is advanced and not for the faint of heart.
-From every lift steep terrain is accessible and covered with glorious glades.
-Taking the Summit lift and heading over to the Glory Ridge gives access to steep terrain that has the longest sustained pitch on the mountain.
-If that isn’t technical enough, drop down the Summit Side and head into Terra Ratta to find tight trees and cliffs that will definitely test your skills.
+Take the Summit lift and head over to Glory Ridge for the longest sustained pitch on the mountain.
+If that isn’t technical enough, drop down the Summit Side into Terra Ratta, where tight trees and cliffs will put your skills to the test.